-3.1.5.
-Social Work
+2.1.5.Social Work

-Students will contribute 2 - 3 hours per week for maintenance of College campus as scheduled on Wednesday and Saturday through Socially Useful Productive Work(SUPW).
-Fines of Nu.
-100/- for the absence from the social work will be deducted from students' stipend.
-The deduction of fines will be cumulative based on tiered rates, i.e., if a student misses one time, Nu.
-100/- will be deducted, when the student is absent for two times, a total of Nu.
-300/- will be deducted (Nu.
-100+Nu.
-200=Nu.
-300/-) and third time result in Nu.
-600/- (Nu.
-300+Nu.
-300=Nu.
-600/-).
+Students will contribute 2-3 hours per week for maintenance of College campus as scheduled on Wednesday and Saturday through Socially Useful Productive Work (SUPW).
+A student absent for the SUPW will be served with Community Service as deemed necessary by the Office of DSA.
 A student absent for more than three times shall be reported to SSOs and serve a Warning Letter.
 A student staying absent even after the Warning Letter shall be reported to DSA for necessary action.